AprilDolly/GTSS/README.md

 3) Load up your midi, select the instruments you want to render from your midi, and start rendering!

 # Instructions (Windows):
-1) i have no idea how to get this to run on windows other than by manually installing all the python dependencies and rubberband-cli
+1) i have no idea how to get this to run on windows other than by manually installing all the python dependencies and rubberband-cli. someone help me pls

 # Midi creation:
 GTSS currently supports 3 articulations: open plucking, palm mute plucking, and tapping.